iivanoo/covid-apps-observer/data/data_jp/reports/resources/de.xikolo.openwho___3.3.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="de.xikolo.openwho 1 reviews"/>
 </p>

+> I can't Login no matter how much I try.<br> :date: __2020-07-04 14:19:09__

+> This app is having technical issues<br> :date: __2020-07-03 17:13:33__

+> Not a good application....It always changes names in certificates and it changes dates also moreover i have done courses and it changes there names also in certificates...so many problems...now what to do<br> :date: __2020-07-02 03:49:39__

 > Not sign in properly many time errors..
 Please help me out of this problem.
 I already registered a complaint that particular problem through mail.<br> :date: __2020-06-16 05:10:29__

 > No real news<br> :date: __2020-06-10 20:20:26__